Lower Secondary Programme

 is committed by MOE’s placement branch.
 The guidelines below apply to English,

-MTL Mathematics and Science.
+Mathematics, MTL and Science.

 Indicative Level of Most Subjects at Start of S1 |